matutter/foremon/README.md

 Any command-line arguments passed to foremon only supersede definitions in default section.

-For other example of foremon's `pyproject.toml` configuration please refer to the [configuration samples][config].
+Refer to the [configuration samples][config] for more examples of configuring foremon.

 [config]: /config